2021 Income Tax Deduction

 Recently, the American Dental Association, Illinois State Dental Society and Chicago Dental Society offer an automatic online pay-as-you-go option for your tripartite dues.
 Dentists can sign up for this option at ISDS.

 Life members who actively practice dentistry pay a reduced rate for the national (ADA) and local (CDS) levels and the full active rate for the state (ISDS) level.
-To become a life member you must have been a member of the American Dental Association for 30 consecutive years or 40 non-consecutive years and have already reached age 65.
-In 2020, life member dues totals $914: $424 to the American Dental Association; $396 to the Illinois State Dental Society; and $94 to CDS.
+To become a life member you must have been a member of the American Dental Association for 30 consecutive years or 40 non-consecutive years and have already reached age 65 for the ADA.
+ISDS and CDS removed the age requirement for eligibility.
+In 2021, life member dues totals $1,067: $573 to the American Dental Association; $396 to the Illinois State Dental Society; and $98 to CDS.